-"Throughout the design and construction process, Autodesk BIM solutions were absolutely essential for collaboration and coordination," says France Israel, president of View By View.
+"Throughout the design and construction process, Autodesk BIM solutions were absolutely essential for collaboration and coordination," says Bourland.
 GPLA imported its design to Revit Structure for tighter design coordination with UDG's Revit Architecture and IBE's Revit MEP models.
-"Then during our weekly design reviews, the project team used Navisworks to merge and visualize cross-discipline design and fabrication models, helping to guide design decisions and quickly resolve design conflicts that might have become costly field changes," adds Israel.
+"Then during our weekly design reviews, the project team used Navisworks to merge and visualize crossdiscipline design and fabrication models, helping to guide our design decisions and resolve design conflicts that might have become costly field changes," adds Bourland.